row-engineering/ai-narration/README.md

 - **Local hosting** - Audio files stored on your server (no third-party dependencies for playback)

 ## Installation
+- Download the [ai-narration-main.zip](https://github.com/row-engineering/ai-narration/archive/refs/heads/main.zip) file and unzip it in your WordPress _plugins_ directory
+- Rename it as _ai-narration_
 - In WordPress admin go to _Plugins > Add New > Upload Plugin_
 - Choose the plugin zip and click _Install Now_
 - Click _Activate_